lpinzari/sql-psql-udy/00_basic_intro/11_uniY_db.md

 ![uny erd](./images/11_uniy_erd.png)

+These relationships make it possible to use joined queries to treat rows in several tables as joined units.
+We'll see examples of this later in the course.

 ### One (and only one) VS One

 There is often confusion about the difference between a `one (and only one)` and `one` relationship.